 Seasonal climate outlook

-The Science Delivery Division of the Department of Science, Information Technology, Innovation and the Arts (DSITIA) produces a monthly climate statement which interprets seasonal climate outlook information for Queensland.
-The monthly climate statement is based on DSITIA's own information and also draws on information from national and international climate agencies.
+The Science Delivery Division of the Department of Science, Information Technology and Innovation (DSITI) produces a monthly climate statement which interprets seasonal climate outlook information for Queensland.
+The monthly climate statement is based on DSITI's own information and also draws on information from national and international climate agencies.

-The DSITIA assessment of rainfall probabilities is based on the current state of the ocean and atmosphere and its similarity with previous years.
-In particular DSITIA monitors the current and projected state of the El Niño-Southern Oscillation (ENSO) referring to information such as sea-surface temperature (SST) anomaly maps and the Southern Oscillation Index (SOI).
-Based on this information, DSITIA uses two systems to calculate rainfall probabilities for Queensland:
+The DSITI assessment of rainfall probabilities is based on the current state of the ocean and atmosphere and its similarity with previous years.
+In particular DSITI monitors the current and projected state of the El Niño-Southern Oscillation (ENSO) referring to information such as sea-surface temperature (SST) anomaly maps and the Southern Oscillation Index (SOI).
+Based on this information, DSITI uses two systems to calculate rainfall probabilities for Queensland:

-- DSITIA’s SOI-Phase system produces seasonal rainfall probabilities based on ‘phases’ of the Southern Oscillation Index.
+- DSITI’s SOI-Phase system produces seasonal rainfall probabilities based on ‘phases’ of the Southern Oscillation Index.

-- DSITIA’s experimental SPOTA-1 (Seasonal Pacific Ocean Temperature Analysis - version 1) monitors Pacific Ocean SSTs from March to October each year to provide long-lead ‘outlooks’ for Queensland summer (November to March) rainfall.
+- DSITI’s experimental SPOTA-1 (Seasonal Pacific Ocean Temperature Analysis - version 1) monitors Pacific Ocean SSTs from March to October each year to provide long-lead ‘outlooks’ for Queensland summer (November to March) rainfall.

 Outlooks based on both the SOI-Phase system and SPOTA-1 are freely available, although a password is required to access the experimental SPOTA-1 information (email firstname.lastname@example.org).